AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/monstrosity/bulette-xmm.md

 - **Habitat.** Grassland, Hill, Mountain
 - **Treasure.** None

 Also called "land sharks," bulettes are single-minded predators that burrow under, leap over, and burst through obstacles in pursuit of their quarry.
-They burrow rapidly just belowground.
+They burrow rapidly just below ground.
 On sensing movement, they erupt from below, attempting to catch prey in their oversize maws.

 ```statblock
 "name": "Bulette (XMM)"